Student eligibility requirements

 Candidates for an MRC-funded studentship must hold qualifications in a relevant subject at the level of, or equivalent to, a good honours degree from a UK academic institution.
 This should be a first or upper second class honours degree.
 Qualifications (or a combination of qualifications and experience) which demonstrate equivalent ability and attainment should also be considered.
 For example, a less than sufficient first degree may be enhanced to meet the requirements by the acquisition of a Masters degree to enhance the first degree, e.g. from 2(ii) to 2(i).

 It is the responsibility of the registering institution to verify that candidates possess the relevant qualifications.
 They are also responsible for ensuring that qualifications obtained outside the UK are of an equivalent level to those quoted above.

-Residence requirements are detailed in the Research Council UK (RCUK) conditions of research council training grants as follows:
+Residence requirements are detailed in the Research Council UK (RCUK) conditions of research council training grants.

 Recruitment of international students

-For all MRC-funded studentships, the research organisation must first take all reasonable steps to recruit a candidate who meets the residence requirements.
-If this is not possible, then research councils have widened the residence eligibility criteria (PDF, 105KB)for studentships in key strategic areas to help meet employer’s needs.
+For all MRC-funded studentships, the research organisation must first take all reasonable steps to recruit a candidate who meets the above residence requirements.
+If this is not possible, then research councils have widened the residence eligibility criteria for studentships in key strategic areas to help meet employer’s needs.
 For MRC, the 'scarce strategic skills' for which an exception may be considered include:

 Quantitative and other skills that can be considered a routine part of UK undergraduate training in biological, biomedical and health sciences are not sufficient.

-Approval for appointment of international students must be sought by the research organisation prior to appointing the student, as detailed below.
+Approval to advertise for international students must be sought by the research organisation prior to appointing the student, as detailed below.

 Conditions for approval:

-Research organisations are required to seek permission from MRC prior to appointing a candidate who does not meet the normal residence requirements.
+Research organisations are required to seek permission from MRC prior to advertising the role to candidates who does not meet the normal residence requirements.
 To seek permission, complete the application to recruit an international student form and email this to RFPD@headoffice.mrc.ac.uk.